Dinacoding/vinotype/README.md

 ## Designer Choices

+Vinotype is design to sustain a visually appealing approach, emphasising warm, elegant tones that embrace the wine theme.
+The color palette consists of deep reds, warm beiges, and soft peaches.
+It blends a sense of sophistication and richness, ideal for a wine-related website.
+It also ensures that the layout stays resposive and is adaptable.
+It aims to cater the flexible layout ensures responsive adaptability, different screen sizes with well-structured media queries.
+The root variables allow for easy theme adjustments, while the subtle opacity variations create depth and layering effects.
+Overall, the design effectively balances aesthetics, readability, and functionality, making it both user-friendly and visually immersive.

 ### Color scheme

 ![Palette](documentation/color-palette.png)

-This color scheme summons the world of wine and  creates a sophisticated user experience.
-The deep Wine Red primary color symbolises the passion and depth associated with wine.
-The Aged Oak secondary color adds a touch of natural elegance.
-The soft Rose Beige accents provide a warm and inviting touch, while the Charcoal Black background creates a sleek and modern backdrop.
+This colour scheme brings the world of wine and creates a sophisticated UX experience.
+From the deep wine red primary that immerses the passion and the aromatic flavours associated with wine.
+Age oak add provokes a sense of natural elements and the Rose Beige provides a welcoming element while the Charcoal Black background creates a sleek and modern backdrop.
 This combination of colors not only aligns with the theme of your wine-focused website but also ensures a user-friendly experience with high contrast and readability.

-### Typography

 ## Technology used